vega/voyager/README.md

 bower link vega-lite-ui
 ```

-Now all the changes you make in each repo will be reflected in your Vega-lite automatically.
+Now all the local changes you make in each repo will be reflected in Voyager automatically.

-Since bower uses the compiled main file, make sure that each repo is compiled everytime you run `npm start`.
+Since bower uses the compiled main file, make sure that each linked repo is compiled everytime you run `npm start`.
 Otherwise, you will get errors for missing libraries or undefined globals.

 ### Releasing / Github Pages